Menorah Medical Center pharmacy department

 Jodie Gravino is the Clinical Pharmacy Specialist in Oncology for the Sarah Cannon Cancer Center.
 She received her Bachelor of Science degree from the University of Missouri – Kansas City.
 She manages oncology medications for the 22 chair infusion clinic and any inpatients that receive chemotherapy.
 She is a part of the Clinical Research Team and assists in the review of care plans for Menorah Medical Center study patients.
 Jodie continuously collaborates with the medical and nursing staff to maximize the benefits of drug therapy while trying to minimize toxicities.
 Jodie serves as the primary preceptor for the oncology rotation.

 Stephanie Hipp is a Clinical Pharmacist who serves as the primary preceptor for the critical care rotation.
 She is a co-preceptor for the emergency medicine and abdominal surgery rotations.
 Dr. Hipp received her Doctor of Pharmacy degree from the University of Kansas.
-She completed her PGY1 Pharmacy Residency at the University of Missouri Health Care and is board certified in pharmacotherapy.
+She completed her PGY1 Pharmacy Residency at the University of Missouri Health Care.
+Dr. Hipp is dual board-certified in both pharmacotherapy and critical care.
 Dr. Hipp has active membership in ASHP and ACCP.
 Dr. Hipp’s professional interests include critical care, nutrition support, and infectious disease.
 At Menorah Medical Center she attends the Critical Care, Metabolic and Bariatric Surgery Department Meetings, and the Colorectal and Robotics Center of Excellence Department Meetings.

 Adam Ross is a Clinical Pharmacist.
 He received his Doctor of Pharmacy degree at the University of Missouri – Kansas City.
 He went on to complete a PGY1 Pharmacy Residency at Hartford Hospital in Hartford, Connecticut and joined HCA after residency.